Naveen-PJ/Phineas_AI/README.md

 3. After the lecture, the summary will be presented.
 The software also has a feature to clarify any doubts raised during the lecture using the `SimpleChatBot` class.

+### Text Similarity Search
+1. The `TextSimilarity.py` script provides the functionality for text similarity search.
+It uses spaCy to generate embeddings and FAISS to index and query the embeddings efficiently.

+2. To use the text similarity search feature:
+   - You can input your text, and the system will return the most similar documents based on the stored embeddings in the FAISS index.

+3. The embeddings and FAISS index are stored in the `src/text_similarity/` folder.

 ---

 ## Folder Structure